 Road, Port Angeles, WA.
 Phone: 360-928-3583.

+Open: Call or see their website.
 Salt Creek farm is a small certified organic family farm located on the west

 side of Port Angeles.
 Join our CSA program and receive a seasonal abundance of